gmanatwk/aspnet-core-training/Module09-Azure-Container-Apps/README.md

-# Module 9: Azure Container Apps
+# Module 9: Deploying to Azure Container Apps (No Docker Required)

 ## 🎯 Learning Objectives
 By the end of this module, you will be able to:
-- Understand Azure Container Apps architecture and benefits
+- Understand Azure Container Apps as a serverless platform
-- Containerize ASP.NET Core applications using Docker
+- Deploy ASP.NET Core applications directly to Azure without Docker
-- Deploy applications to Azure Container Apps using multiple methods
+- Use Azure Container Registry build tasks to create containers in the cloud
-- Configure scaling, networking, and security for containerized applications
+- Configure scaling, networking, and security for your applications
-- Implement CI/CD pipelines for automated container deployments
+- Implement CI/CD pipelines with GitHub Actions
-- Monitor and troubleshoot applications running in Azure Container Apps
+- Monitor applications using Application Insights
-- Manage environment variables, secrets, and configuration
+- Manage environment variables and secrets with Azure Key Vault
 - Set up custom domains and SSL certificates
-- Implement blue-green and canary deployments
+- Implement deployment strategies without local containers
-- Integrate with Azure services like Azure SQL, Key Vault, and Application Insights
+- Integrate with Azure services seamlessly

 ## 📚 Module Overview
-This module covers containerization and deployment of ASP.NET Core applications using Azure Container Apps.
-You'll learn how to package your applications as containers, deploy them to Azure's serverless container platform, and manage them in production.
+This module covers deployment of ASP.NET Core applications to Azure Container Apps without requiring Docker Desktop or local containerization.
+You'll learn how to use Azure's build services to create containers in the cloud, deploy them to the serverless platform, and manage them in production.

 ## 🕒 Estimated Duration: 2 hours